vic-ma/howtodismantle.github.io/_posts/2024-11-09-Cam-like-a-Bosch-Part-I-Integrate-Bosch-security-cam-AI-features-with-Peakboard.md

 Let's see what our task configuration looks like on the MQTT side.
 The camera generates an MQTT message each time a task is triggered or changes in some way.

-The following screenshot shows the topics tree for the MQTT message, which goes all the way down to the payload.
+The following screenshot shows the topics tree for the MQTT message, which goes all the way down to the payload:

 ![image](/assets/2024-11-09/070.png)